tsundere-cafe/dotvim/README.md

 tab: autocomplete word

-bb
+tt
 - with selection: send selection to tmux
 - on block opening or closing line: send block to tmux
 - on plain line: send line to tmux

-bd: same as bb, but deletes selection/block/line after sending
+td: same as tt, but deletes selection/block/line after sending

 In pryrc
 --------